Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

-# STATIC GRAPH -- NN.GRAPH
+# STATIC GRAPH INTERFACE: NN.GRAPH

 At present, there are two ways to run models in deep learning framework, **Dynamic Graph** and **Static Graph**, which are also called **Eager Mode** and **Graph Mode** in OneFlow.

 There are pros and cons to both approaches, and OneFlow offers support for both, with the Eager Mode by default.
-If you are reading the tutorials for this basic topic in order, then all the code you have encountered so far is Eager Mode.
+If you are reading the tutorials for this basic topic in order, then all the code you have encountered so far is in Eager Mode.

 In general, dynamic graphs are easier to use and static graphs have better performance.
-OneFlow offers [nn.Graph](https://oneflow.readthedocs.io/en/master/graph.html) module, so that users can use the eager programming style to build static graphs and train the models.
+OneFlow offers [nn.Graph](https://oneflow.readthedocs.io/en/master/graph.html), so that users can use the eager-like programming style to build static graphs and train the models.

 ## Eager Mode in OneFlow